Thinkific vs Teachable In-depth Comparison: What’s Best for You? (2025 August update)

 Key Takeaway

-With the first paid plan both platforms stack up some nice value.
+With the first paid plan option both platforms stack up some nice value.

 The first noticeable difference is the transaction fee.
-It’s still 0% on Thinkific.
-This is again great if you’re selling low price items.
+It’s 0% on Thinkific.
+This is again great if you’re selling low price items, but now already have some volume and you need more compared to the free plan of Teachable.

 The second noticeable difference is the amount of content you can publish.
 With Thinkific you can publish an unlimited amount of courses which is not the case with Teachable.
 Again this is good if you plan to sell a lot of small courses.
-If you have one big master course then probably you don’t need to create over 5 different product either.
+If you have one big master course then probably you don’t need to create many different products either.

 Both platforms have nice support and course materials also available at this price point which can easily shortcut your way to success.

-Let’s move on to their next plan – START/PRO which includes all the features from the BASIC plan.
+Let’s move on to their next plan – START/BUILDER which includes all the features from the START/BASIC plan.

 Key Takeaway